sriramlab/OrientAGraph/README.md

 ./configure CPPFLAGS=-I${INCLUDE_PATH} LDFLAGS="-L${LIBRARY_PATH} -static" --with-boost="${BOOST_PATH}"
 make
 ```
+If using Mac, remove `-static`.

 4. Check if the build is static with command
 ```
 ldd ./src/orientagraph
 ```
 should return `not a dynamic executable`

+If using Mac, try `otool -l ./src/orientagraph`.